FA Thresholds and Rules Overview

 With the implementation of role-based access control, managers can only enable, disable, and override thresholds and rules to which they have been granted specific Change access in the Genesys Configuration Server by administrators.

-The following sections describe helpful general features of Performance Management Advisors and FA administration that help you when navigating throughout the Advisors interface and the FA administration page:
+The following sections describe helpful general features of Pulse Advisors and FA administration that help you when navigating throughout the Advisors interface and the FA administration page:

 The following sections describe how to work with thresholds and rules: